diging/giles-eco-docker/README.md

 Note: if you have installed the Giles Ecosystem docker containers previously for an older release, make sure to remove all containers and images before installing it again.
 Otherwise you might end up running the older release or with a combination of non-compatible component versions.

 This will start the Giles Ecosystem docker environment.
-There will be 7 docker container running: Giles, Nepomuk, Cepheus, Cassiopeia (the Giles Ecosystem suite), Digilib (to serve up images, no exposed ports), Apache Kafka and Zookeeper.
+There will be 9 docker container running: Giles, Nepomuk, Cepheus, Cassiopeia, Andromeda (the Giles Ecosystem suite), Digilib (to serve up images, no exposed ports), MySQL, Apache Kafka and Zookeeper.

 The following ports will be exposed:
 * `8080`: your Giles instance; the webapp is running at `http://locahost:8080/giles`